nestjs/docs.nestjs.com/content/recipes/terminus.md

-### Health Checks (Terminus)
+### Health checks (Terminus)

-The JavaScript library [@godaddy/terminus](https://github.com/godaddy/terminus) offers hooks to react on graceful shutdowns and supports you creating proper [Kubernetes](https://kubernetes.io/) readiness / liveness checks for any HTTP application.
-The module [@nestjs/terminus](https://github.com/nestjs/terminus) integrates the terminus library with the NestJS ecosystem.
+The [terminus](https://github.com/godaddy/terminus) offers hooks to react on graceful shutdowns and supports you creating proper [Kubernetes](https://kubernetes.io/) readiness / liveness checks for any HTTP application.
+The module [@nestjs/terminus](https://github.com/nestjs/terminus) integrates the terminus library with the Nest ecosystem.

+#### Getting started

 To get started with `@nestjs/terminus` we need to install the required dependencies.

 ```bash
 $ npm install --save @nestjs/terminus @godaddy/terminus
 ```

-#### Setting up a Health Check
+#### Setting up a health check

 A health check represents a summary of **health indicators**.
 A health indicator executes a check of a service, whether it is in a healthy state or not.
 A health check is positive, if all the assigned health indicators are up and running.
 Because a lot of applications will need similar health indicators, [@nestjs/terminus](https://github.com/nestjs/terminus) provides a set of predefined health indicators, such as:

-- DatabaseHealthIndicator
+- `DatabaseHealthIndicator`
-- DNSHealthIndicator
+- `DNSHealthIndicator`

 The first step to get started with our first health check, is to setup a service which will associate health indicators to an endpoint.